-The eight semaphore flags reside within the IDT7006 in a separate memory space from the Dual-Port RAM.
-This address space is accessed by placing a low input on the $\overline{\text{SEM}}$ pin (which acts as a chip select for the semaphore flags) and using the other control pins (Address, $\overline{\text{OE}}$, and $R/\overline{\text{W}}$) as they would be used in accessing a standard Static RAM.
+The eight semaphore flags reside within the IDT7005 in a separate memory space from the Dual-Port RAM.
+This address space is accessed by placing a low input on the SEM pin (which acts as a chip select for the semaphore flags) and using the other control pins (Address, OE, and R/W) as they would be used in accessing a standard static RAM.
 Each of the flags has a unique address which can be accessed by either side through address pins A0 - A2.
 When accessing the semaphores, none of the other address pins has any effect.

 When writing to a semaphore, only data pin Do is used.
 If a low level is written into an unused semaphore location, that flag will be set to a zero on that side and a one on the other side (see Table III).
 That semaphore can now only be modified by the side showing the zero.
-When a one is written into the same location from the sameside, the flag will be set to a one for both sides (unless a semaphore request from the other side is pending) and then can be written to by both sides.
+When a one is written into the same location from the same side, the flag will be set to a one for both sides (unless a semaphore request from the other side is pending) and then can be written to by both sides.
 The fact that the side which is able to write a zero into a semaphore subsequently locks out writes from the other side is what makes semaphore flags useful in interprocessor communications.
 (A thorough discussing on the use of this feature follows shortly.)
-A zero written into the same location from the other side will be stored in the semaphore request latch for that side until the semaphore is freed by the first side value is latched into one side's output register when that side's semaphore select (\overline{SEM}) and output enable (\overline{OE}) signals go active.
+A zero written into the same location from the other side will be stored in the semaphore request latch for that side until the semaphore is freed by the first side.

+When a semaphore flag is read, its value is spread into all data bits so that a flag that is a one reads as a one in all data bits and a flag containing a zero reads as all zeros.
+The read value is latched into one side's output register when that side's semaphore select (\overline{SEM}) and output enable (\overline{OE}) signals go active.
 This serves to disallow the semaphore from changing state in the middle of a read cycle due to a write cycle from the other side.
 Because of this latch, a repeated read of a semaphore in a test loop must cause either signal $(\overline{SEM}$ or $\overline{OE})$ to go inactive or the output will never change.